Fabryz/presence/README.md

 3. Start the server with ``node server.js`` or ``nodemon server.js`` if you have it
 4. Point your browser to ``YOUR_SERVER_IP:8080``
 5. Move around and chat with who's connected

+You can find an [online working demo over here](http://presence.nodejitsu.com/)

 License
 -------